ArweaveTeam/docs.arweave.org-info/mining/operations/entrypoint.md

 ---
 description: >-
-  How to use the Arweave launch script
+  How to use the Arweave entrypoint script
 ---

+# 0. `./bin/start` vs. `./bin/arweave`

+This guide covers the core Arweave entrypoint: `./bin/arweave`.
+That entrypoint provides a lot of useful functionality.
+However when launching your node it is recommended that you use `./bin/start`.

+`./bin/start` wraps `./bin/arweave foreground` and includes a naive auto-restart functionality.
+If your node crashes, `./bin/start` will wait 15 seconds and then start it again.

-# 1. Arweave Entry-point
+# 1. Arweave Entrypoint

 The Arweave entry-point located in `bin/arweave` integrates all required subcommands in one place.
 To print the help page, execute the script: